 - The employee may be reinstated into their former position by so notifying the Office of Human Resources within 30 calendar days of the service of such notice.

 - For the purpose of this provision, the date of service shall be the date that the notice was mailed to the employee.
 Otherwise, the College may fill the position according to its normal procedures.

 Statement of Accountability and Responsibility

-The President, through the Executive Director for Human Resources and the Office of Human Resources (OHR), shall be responsible for enforcing Human Resources procedures and policies.
-OHR shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Executive Director for Human Resources and the Office of Human Resources, shall be responsible for enforcing human resources procedures and policies.
+The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 Policy 3-5 Academic Program Review

 Policy 4-44 Employment of Faculty